dbellotti/hue-controller/README.md

 This is a Sinatra server that uses [soffes/hue](https://github.com/soffes/hue) library to trigger Hue lights to change and configure groups.

-## setup
+## development
-To run the server you will need docker and docker compose then simply execute the following tasks.
+To run the server you will need docker and docker compose then simply execute the following.

-First, manually press the "register" button on your Philips Hue base station, then quickly execute the following.
 ```
 docker-compose up --build
 ```

-For subsequent restarts of the server, you should not have to press the base station register button and you can drop the `--build` or else it will rebuild the image every run and be slow to start up.
+For subsequent restarts of the server, you can drop the `--build` or else it might rebuild the image every run and be slow to start up.

 ## usage